nicholasjclark/mvgam/docs/README.md

 ## Disclaimer

-Please note that the `mvgam` package is under very active development, and it is likely that certain functionality will change on a regular basis.
+Please note that the `mvgam` package is under active development, and it is likely that certain functionality will change on a regular basis.
 As such, please take caution when implementing the package for automated routines.
+Also note that, because of the many advantages of `Stan` over `JAGS`, *further development of the package will only be applied to `Stan`*.
+This includes the planned addition of more response distributions, plans to handle zero-inflation, and plans to incorporate a greater variety of trend models.
+Users are strongly encouraged to opt for `Stan` over `JAGS` in any proceeding workflows.

 ## Resources